emmajanedrews/base-template/_drafts/2016-report.md

 ---

+*Here’s a look at what is happening in the Wasatch Front real estate market.*

 As the year comes to a close, it’s time to take a look at the 2016 report card for the Wasatch Front home sales.

 The Wasatch Front sales volume for single family homes is nearly the same this year as it was in 2015.
 That’s 29,000 single family homes that have sold, which is very strong.
 In fact our strongest sales year was in 2006, when 29,300 homes were sold. &nbsp;